-While most Accelerated BSN programs are second-degree options, Pacific Lutheran University’s accelerated nursing program in Seattle, Washington, considers applicants with at least 60 college credits in another field of study.
+While most Accelerated BSN programs are second-degree options, Pacific Lutheran University’s accelerated nursing program near Seattle, Washington, considers applicants who have at least 60 college credits in another field of study.
 Plus, our ABSN program enrolls students every February, June and September.

 How Our Accelerated BSN Program Works

-Our Accelerated BSN program builds on your non-nursing college education to make the 16-month transition into nursing possible.
+Our accelerated nursing program near Seattle builds on your non-nursing college education to make the 16-month transition into nursing possible.
 The full-time program blends online nursing coursework with hands-on nursing labs and in-person clinical rotations.
 This rigorous learning path requires hard work and dedication to succeed.
 But do not worry — you will have access to resources to support you all the way through.

 - Online accelerated nursing coursework lays the foundation for your education by focusing on the fundamentals of professional practice.

 - Nursing skills and simulation labs at our ABSN program site allow you to develop your applied skills and clinical judgment alongside faculty.

 - Clinical rotations at local healthcare facilities provide real-world patient care experiences in diverse areas of nursing practice.

 In summary, we teach you the fundamentals and theories of nursing practice online.
 You convert this knowledge into psychomotor skills during your nursing labs.
 From there, you learn how to pull everything together within the scope of diverse clinical practice via nursing simulation and clinical rotations.